safesoftware/fmeflow-cli/docs/fmeserver_license_refresh_status.md

 ## fmeserver license refresh status

-Check status of license refresh
+Check the status of a license refresh request.

 ### Synopsis